AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.md

 inverse dynamic simulations at the intermediate model stages, by ensuring dynamic consistency.

 The single `Off` is encapsulated in braces, `{Off}` because it is a vector.
-A driver by can theoretically have any number of total DOF from all the measures that it drives.
+A driver can theoretically have any number of total DOF from all the measures that it drives.
 Therefore all data in a driver are vector quantities, even when it is a 1 DOF driver .

 ## The InverseDynamicAnalysis and plotting muscle forces